 After last weeks post about the value of original art, I’d like to share a piece I have hanging in my home.
-My artwork is a seascape, and it’s paint on wood.
-It’s by an artist named William Alexander.
-His other work can be seen at AlexanderandCompany.net.
+My artwork is a seascape, and it’s paint on wood created by my uncle, William Alexander.

 I love the textures in my painting.
 The wood grain shows through the paint giving the ocean and sky more depth and movement.
 I especially love the texture of the thick paint making the clouds and breakwater.
 Everyone who sees it wants to touch it.

 Since the wood is very thin and it doesn’t have or need a frame, it took me a while to figure out how to hang it on the wall without putting nails or screws through it.
 My solution: a wood french cleat and liquid nails.

 small anchors with screws

 First, I cut a 16-inch length and a 9-inch length from the 1X2 board.
 The longer piece would become the french cleat, the other would just add stability to the bottom of the art.